Sometimes You Have to Pivot

 5. Make an entry station a priority in your first place.
 If you don’t buy a console or cabinet to set up right as you enter your apartment, your keys/mail/bags will wind up all over your small space and create chaos.
 Corral the clutter by having a designated space for those items right as you walk in.
 Target and Wayfair have very economical entry cabinet options.

 6. Invest in a great knife set when you move in.
 You don’t want to spend all your rent money on eating out.
-A great set of knives will make cooking that much easier and more enjoyable.
+A great set of knives will make cooking much easier and more enjoyable.
 JA Henckels knives are great quality, not too expensive, and come in a small block that won’t take up too much room on your counter.

 Mid-Century Mash-Up